JockLawrie/Schemata.jl/README.md

 It exists independently of any particular data set.
 That is, it can be constructed and modified in the absence of a data set.

+This package supports 2 main operations:

-A data set can be compared to a schema and a list of non-compliance issues returned.
+1. A data set can be compared to a schema and a list of non-compliance issues returned.

-A data set can be compared to a schema, modified where possible to comply with the schema, and a list of remaining non-compliance issues returned.
+2. A data set can be compared to a schema, modified where possible to comply with the schema, and a list of remaining non-compliance issues returned.

 # Basic Usage